Complementary, Multi-Disciplinary, and Cross-Listed Courses

 Modern Indian Political and Legal Thought

 India has made important contributions to political and legal thought, most of which are too little-known in the West.
 These contributions draw on ancient traditions, Hindu and Buddhist, but transform them, often radically, to fit the needs of an anti-imperial nation aspiring to inclusiveness and equality.
 We will study the thought of Rabindranath Tagore (Nationalism, The Religion of Man, selected literary works); Mohandas Gandhi (Hind Swaraj (Indian Self-Rule), Autobiography, and selected speeches); B. R. Ambedkar, the chief architect of the Indian Constitution (The Annihilation of Caste, The Buddha and his Dhamma, and selected speeches and interventions in the Constituent Assembly); and, most recently, Amartya Sen, whose The Idea of Justice is rooted, as he describes, both in ancient Indian traditions and in the thought of Tagore.
+We will periodically contrast the thought of the founding generation with the ideas of the Hindu Right, dominant today.
+This is a seminar open to all law students, and to others by permission.
+This class requires a major paper of 20-25 pages.

 Previously: